General, Pregnancy, Second Trimester

 The bump has made its appearance, just in time for hanami!

-The second trimester was also full of a lot of firsts and really exciting moments.
+The second trimester was also full of many firsts and exciting moments.
 I felt the baby kick for the first time at 18 weeks.
 I had felt flutters before that but as a first-time mom, I couldn’t really tell whether it was the baby or not.
-But that kick was very distinct, and only became stronger as the baby grew.
+But that kick was very distinct and only became stronger as the baby grew.
 My husband, unfortunately, wasn’t able to feel the baby move until I was well past 20 weeks.

 We found out the gender of the baby as well.
 Some people are quite lucky and find out early, although sometimes mistakes are made.
 We were hoping to know at the 16-week appointment but were not able to find out until I was 20 weeks pregnant.
 After that, the gender was confirmed by three different doctors, as well as in the anatomy scan, so now we’re pretty confident that we’re having a girl.